 The Sultan Mosque in the Arab Street Kampong Glam district is able to accommodate 5,000 people for mass prayer and the building dates back to 1824.

-Please note that you can enter the mosque only if dressed appropriately, meaning long trousers and long sleeve top, plus the obligatory head cover for women.
+Please note that you can enter the mosque only if dressed appropriately, meaning long trousers and long-sleeve tops, plus the obligatory head cover for women.

 Go Shopping On Orchard Road

 Orchard Road is a renowned shopping district in Singapore.
-It is full of shopping malls which tons of international brands.
+It is full of shopping malls with tons of international brands.
 There are flagship stores like Gucci, Zara, Bershka, and many more.

 These shopping malls are spread along Orchard Road and are easily accessible from MRT exits.